 TAC Conference Proceedings - 2013

 CPR-TAC2013-E

 The TAC conference papers are posted online, organized by author, title and category.
-They are available to view or download in PDF format.
+They are available to view or download in PDF formation of the total conference papers are posted online, organized by author, title and category.
+They are available to view or download in PDF formation of the total conference papers are posted online, organized by author, title and category.
+They are available to view or download in PDF formation of the total conference papers are posted online, organized by author, title and category.
+They are available to view or download in PDF formation of the total conference papers are posted online, organized by author, title and category.
+They are available to view or download in PDF formation of the total conference papers are posted on the total conference papers are posted on the paper of the total conference papers are posted on the paper of th

 Disponible en français : Compte rendu du congrès de l'ATC - 2013

 http://conf.tac-atc.ca/english/annualconference/tac2013/english/index.htm

 Media type: PDF

 2013

 Free

-Effective Strategies to Influence Travel Behaviour: Practical Guide PTM-ITE Various governments and organizations across Canada are investigating strategies to motivate sustainable travel habits among Canadians.
+Effective Strategies to Influence Travel Behaviour: Practical Guide PTM-ITB Various governments and organizations across Canada are investigating strategies to motivate sustainable travel habits among Canadians.
 Social marketing is one of the tools that can be used to shift long-term consumer behaviour.
 It emphasizes the need for a thorough understanding of target markets, motivators and barriers to desirable behaviours.
 Users of this Guide will understand the need for holistic, market-based social marketing approaches to influence travel behaviour.
 Public and private sector organizations will also learn which transportation demand management tools are effective in their jurisdictional, community and strategic contexts.
 Keywords: Traffic and transport planning; behaviour; journey to work; legislation; marketing; policy; publicity; road user; selection; textbook; traffic control; transport mode.
-Disponible en français: Stratégies efficaces pour influencer les habitudes de déplacement: Guide pratique (2012) Download the Primer
+Disponible en français: Stratégies efficaces pour influencer les habitudes de déplacement: Guide pratique (2012) Download the Primer Media type: PDF 2012

-$Synthesis\ of\ Practice\ for\ Implementing\ Public-Private\ Partnerships\ in\ Transportation\ Related\ Projects$ PTM-P3S-E Canada is one of the leading practitioners of public-private partnerships (P3) in the transportation sector.
+Synthesis of Practice for Implementing Public-Private Partnerships in Transportation Related Projects PTM-P3S-F Canada is one of the leading practitioners of public-private partnerships (P3) in the transportation sector.
 Some provinces have adopted this delivery format for infrastructure including hospitals, municipal buildings and detention centres.
 More recently, this format is increasingly used for larger transportation infrastructure projects.
 As these larger infrastructure projects are completed, and as their operations and concessions begin and evolve, there are opportunities to determine if a project is successful during the implementation phase both for the public and the private side of the equation.
 In order to capture these relevant experiences the document synthesizes lessons learned from the implementation of P3 projects for transportation infrastructure, with a focus on roads and highways.
 Most of the information to prepare this synthesis was gathered through a comprehensive literature review and from public entities that have managed or are about to implement road transportation projects using a form of P3 delivery.
-This publication: Describes P3 projects and their key components Outlines and discusses the key steps and considerations to initiate, develop and implement transportation P3 projects; and Provides an overview of the experience Canadian and American public sector agencies have gained in relation to the administration of transportation P3 projects.
-Keywords: Economics and Administration; Administration; Construction; Evaluation (Assessment); Financing; Highway; Public Private Partnership; Specifications; Textbook Disponible en français: Synthèse des pratiques de mise en œuvre des partenariats public-privé des projets liés au transport (2012) Media type: PDF Download 2012 Free
+This publication: Describes P3 projects and their key components; Outlines and discusses the key steps and considerations to initiate, develop and implement transportation P3 projects; and Provides an overview of the experience Canadian and American public sector agencies have gained in relation to the administration of transportation P3 projects.
+Keywords: Economics and Administration; Administration; Construction; Evaluation (Assessment); Financing; Highway; Public Private Partnership; Specifications; Textbook Disponible en français: Synthèse des pratiques de mise en œuvre des partenariats public-privé des projets liés au transport (2012) Media type: PDF Download 2012 Free Free